HIFU Risks & Side effects

 Are there any medical conditions that prevent HIFU?

-There are some medical conditions that prevent you having HIFU.
+Some medical conditions prevent you from having HIFU.
 Some of the main conditions are people with pacemakers, Epilepsy, Facial paralysis, Cardiovascular / Kidney or Autoimmune disorders, Cancer, and Anti-Coagulant medication users.
 For more details, don't hesitate to contact me.

 How long does it take to see results?

-Some people may see a quick lifting effect immediately after the treatment.
+Some people may see an immediate lifting effect immediately after the treatment.
 However, the ultimate results are natural and will show gradually over the following 2 to 3 months.
 During this time, older collagen structures will be replaced with new, strong collagen.

 Is HIFU painful?